Motion made, and Question proposed, That this House do now adjourn.—(Chris Heaton-Harris.)

 I congratulate the hon.
 Gentleman on raising this important issue and outlining it very quickly.
 Does he agree that the research carried out by the Soufan Centre in October 2017 estimating that at least 425 British ISIS members had so far returned to the UK—the largest cohort in Europe—is worrying, and that this House has a right to know how many of them are still in sight and on the radar of our security forces?

 The hon.
 Gentleman captures succinctly the essence of my speech.
-Not only has that institute made that estimate, but the Government corroborate the fact that just over half of those 850 people have returned to the UK.
+Not only has the institute made that estimate, but the Government corroborate the fact that just over half of those 850 people have returned to the UK.

 I too congratulate the hon.
 Gentleman on calling this debate.
 Is he as surprised and appalled as I am that these people are allowed back into the country, after going abroad to fight with our enemies and to threaten our lives and our freedoms?